 For each managed device, the PMA Registry component maintains a SBI Connector reference for the Device Adapter that is used by the managed device and subscribes to Connection Manager's call back interface for receiving notifications and events from devices.

-The Device Adapter component performs translation of device specific data models into the data models identified to the BAA layer's SAI component.
+The Device Adapter Framework performs translation of device specific data models into the data models identified to the BAA layer's SAI component.

-The Device Adapter component receives requests from PMA registry which it translates to device specific request and uses supported protocol specific Connection Manager to deploy the instruction into the managed device.
+The Device Adapter Framework receives requests from PMA registry which it translates to device specific request and uses a protocol specific Connection Manager to deploy the request into the managed device.

-For more information on the Device Adapter Component
+For more information on the Device Adapter Framework

 When deployed as an UAM, the L1 Engine component performs algorithms and profiling to maintain an translate between pAN and vAN instances.